aptech/docs/docs/CR-open.rst

     create a set of global scalars that contain the index (column position) of the variables in a GAUSS data file.
-These "index variables" will have the same names as the corresponding variables in the data file but with "i" added as a prefix.
+These "index variables" will have the same names as the corresponding variables in the data file but with ``i`` added as a prefix.
 They can be used inside index brackets, and with functions like submat to access specific columns of a matrix without having to remember the column position.